 For the first analysis, team Ossington has created a model for selecting the best team using an optimization model.
 The second model is an athlete-valuation simulation model, the model uses DFS manager’s expectation and quantifies the expected output by using statistical analysis.
 For the analysis we are using Major League Baseball (MLB) DFS competition, details about the models are as follows:

 Optimization Model:

 The main purpose of this model is to facilitate the formation of a team (10 players) while maximizing points earned.
 The decision variable for this model is which athletes to draft.
-The model does not forecast the athletes’ performance, however it is needed as an input for the model to work.
+The model does not forecast the athletes’ performance; however, it is needed as an input for the model to work.

 There are certain restrictions for this model.
 First, the total players drafted must not exceed the allocated budget, for this model we used a budget of $50,000.
 Second, a complete team must be drafted while meeting the DFS league’s position requirement.
 The model assumes the following position requirement: